-Our total investment in Pennsylvania for the combined Mariner East projects is expected to be more than $3 billion.
-The construction of Mariner East projects is estimated to generate a potential one-time economic impact of nearly $9.1 billion in the commonwealth.
+Our total investment in Pennsylvania for the combined Mariner East pipeline system is expected to be more than $3 billion.
+The construction of the Mariner East system generated a one-time economic impact of nearly $9.1 billion in the commonwealth.

-Construction expenditures will generate estimated one-time tax revenues of $122 million for the commonwealth over the length of the construction period from the direct, indirect and induced economic activity.
+Construction expenditures generated estimated one-time tax revenues of $122 million for the commonwealth over the length of the construction period from the direct, indirect and induced economic activity.

 How does Energy Transfer Support Pennsylvania?

 Our presence as a corporate citizen, employer and benefactor in Pennsylvania has had a positive impact on its communities and citizens.
 Over the last five years, Energy Transfer has contributed more than $5.8 billion to Pennsylvania’s economy, including more than $7 million in donations to local causes from our Energy Transfer/Sunoco Foundation and corporate commitments.
-In the last five years, we have contributed:
+From 2013 to 2019, we contributed: